Vortex-CAE/Vortex-Radioss/README.md

 LICENSING
 ------------

-We chose to open-source license this code-base under Mozilla Public License, version 2.0.
+This release is open-source under Mozilla Public License, version 2.0.
-In simple terms this license offers minimal restrictions on the user, with the condition that if the user modifies, improves or bug-fixes the code, then those changes should be published so that the whole community can benefit from the change.
+This license offers minimal restrictions on the user for usage, with the condition that any modifications to the code need to be submitted to this repository.

 For more information please see the license file and https://www.mozilla.org/en-US/MPL/2.0/FAQ/